FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

 **Why need more than two mode:**

 - Flexibility in Operations: Multiple modes indeed provide flexibility for the operating system to assign specific permissions and control over different types of operations.
-- Enhanced Security: Multiple modes contribute to improved security by allowing finer-grained control over access rights and privileges, limiting the scope of potential vulnerabilitie
+- Enhanced Security: Multiple modes contribute to improved security by allowing finer-grained control over access rights and privileges, limiting the scope of potential vulnerability

 **Example of Protection**:
 Rings (Intel Processors):